alertlogic/azure-collector/README.md

 **Caution:** This ID is not the same `Object ID` found under the `Registered app` view or under the `Settings`.

 ## Create an Alert Logic Access Key

+### Via the UI
+We recommend creating an access key via the UI by following [These Instructions](https://docs.alertlogic.com/prepare/access-key-management.htm).
+Hoever if you prefer you can use the command line instructions below

+### Via the command line

 **From the Bash command line in [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart) run the following commands, where `<username>` is your Alert Logic user name and `<password>` is your Alert Logic password:**